 At the beginning of 1907, two rival companies were formed to create an amalgamation.
 One was Dutch, and the other British- Shell Transport & Trading Company Limited (STLC).
 Later on, in 2005 took place with their partnership for business purposes while maintaining operations in 70 countries across all continents except Antarctica.

 The company in the stock market has two different shares: one is called RDSB, and the other is RDSA.
 These classes refer to two different types of claims with similar rights but distinct characteristics that make them unique from each other!

 Introduction to RDSA

-The Royal Dutch Shell A shares, or RDSA for short is a type of share that comes from the original company in the Netherlands and trades on Amsterdam’s Exchange.
+The Royal Dutch Shell A shares, or RDSA for short, is a type of share that comes from the original company in the Netherlands and trades on Amsterdam’s Exchange.
 It has 15% taxation upon dividends paid out by them to residents living within its borders but not if you’re an international investor–the rate changes depending upon your home country!
-For example, American folks will pay 20%, and Japanese citizens 30%.
+For example, American folks will pay 20%, and Japanese citizens will pay 30%.